Samsung/tizen-docs/docs/platform/release-notes/tizen-8-0-m1.md

 - A screen rotation defect has been fixed.
 - Various BMP decoder defects have been fixed.
 - Various text defects have been fixed.
-- Various aurum defects have been fixed.
+- Various Aurum defects have been fixed.
 - Various touch and gesture defects have been fixed.